FunkinCrew/awesome-funkin-resources/README.md

 - [Modding+](https://github.com/FunkinModdingPlus/ModdingPlus) - An engine with HScript support with the intention of easy customization and enhanced gameplay options.
   - [Disappointing Plus](https://github.com/AFunkinDisappointment/DisappointingPlus) - A fork of Modding+ with additional features such as framerate adjustment, camera movement whenever a character sings, and an improved character swap function.

-- [JS Engine](https://github.com/khuonghoanghuy/JS-Engine) - A normall engine with some features like cannot press while in start countdown, direct fps cap key, clear up memory.
+- [JS Engine](https://github.com/khuonghoanghuy/JS-Engine) - An engine with some features like cannot press while in start countdown, direct fps cap key, clear up memory options, new watermark system.
 This engine currently still in development.

 ### Rewrites and Ports